jiy016/Recipe-Rating-Analysis-Prediction/README.md

 #### Bivariate Analysis

-We wanted to examine the relationship between number of reviews and the average rating of a recipe.
+We wanted to examine the relationship between number of reviews (`num_reviews`) and the average rating (`average_ratings`) of a recipe.
 It appears that as ratings goes up, number of reviews also increases.

 <iframe
   src="assets/bivariate_reviews_rating.html"